nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 JMX API, in case port and network access is enabled, will provide monitoring data directly without access control checks by security server.

+### Limiting central monitoring client access for environmental monitor data

+Request for monitor data can be set for limiting optional parts by changing env-monitor.limit-remote-data-set parameter.
+By limiting data set environmental monitoring will return only proxyVersion, OperatingSystem and Certificate information.

+If request parameters are used and flag is set for limiting, response will include proxyVersion, name and OperatingSystem and/or Certificate information if they are in parameter list and nothing else.